 Overpacking is a syndrome.
 With the fear of India being unclean and dirty, you may carry unwanted expensive things.
 Here is the list of things you need not pack while coming to India.

-- Don’t bring stilettos, heels, or any kind of fancy shoes.
+- Don’t bring stilettos, heels, or any fancy shoes.
 If you’re well-versed in travelling, you already know that your feet need comfort.

 - Don’t get tileable shoes /sneakers with lace.– You often have to remove them

-- Don’t bring sleeping bags unless you plan to stay in forests/deserts by yourself.
+- Don’t bring sleeping bags unless you plan to stay in forests/deserts alone.
 You will need it only if you stay in cheap hotels (500-600 Rs/night kind of lodging).
-Your sleeping bags might help with possible bed bug problems, which can be avoided in the more decent hotels.
+Your sleeping bags might help with possible bed bug problems, which can be avoided in more decent hotels.